LionelDraghi/bbt/docs/features/contains_multiline.md

 - When I run `bbt contains_multiline.keep`
 - Then I get an error
-- And output contains `file config.ini does not contain`
+- And output contains `file config.ini does not contain expected`